Nitish highlights NDA govt development works; compares it with RJD s 15 years rule | Politics

 Chandrika Rai and Jai Vardhan Yadav, both RJD MLAs and hailing from yadav caste, recently switched over to JD(U).
 Kumar was addressing partys virtual rally named "Nischay Samvad" which was broadcast live through newly launched digital platform jdulive.com from Karpoori Thakur Sabhagar (conference hall) at the party office here.

 The rally was also available on facebook, twitter and TV channels.
-Thakur was a veteran socialist leader who served as a former chief minister of Bihar.
+Thakur was a veteran socialist leader who served as chief minister of Bihar.

 "She is well educated.
 People talk on education and see what happened to educated people.
 This is a family matter on which I do not want to say anything, Kumar said taking an apparent dig at the RJD supremo and his family.
 Stating that the state has witnessed an all-round development during the NDAs 15 years rule, Kumar said that law and order, education, health, road, energy, agriculture etc. witnessed a noticeable change during the period.